LobMat/YorkU-Student-Scheduler/deliverables/LOG.md

 Feb 27th 2025 (180 mins)
 * created robust methods which enable our program to work easily with database
 * sadly, some method calls had to be changed from our Stub implementation, so Stub implementation was also adjusted for integration testing.

+March 1st 2025 (180 mins)
+* Finished user story allowing users to see their friends' schedules
+* tested it with current database implementation, and it works well.

 ### Caleb
 March 1st (300 minutes)